pthiem-stripe/bookstore-demo/README.md

 - On-site refund/exchange requests
 Besides better user experience, these features also collect valuable data about customer behavior.

-#### Use Stripe Customer Objects (with or without customer accounts)
+#### Use Stripe Customer Objects
-Using Stripe C ustomer Objects and providing more customer-related information (such as addresses) helps with fraud prevention and analytics, and enables other useful features such as storing and reusing payment methods.
+Using Stripe Customer Objects and providing more customer-related information (such as addresses) helps with fraud prevention and analytics, and enables other useful features such as storing and reusing payment methods.

 #### Subscriptions
 Subscriptions (e.g. for monthly new releases) could be a way to expand the current business.
 Stripe APIs can be used to setup subscriptions.
 The customer portal can be made available to customers to manage their subscriptions.